 - Trailers Always Spoil: The trailer reveals quite a few plot points, most noteworthy being the twist ending.

-- Villain Protagonist: Duke Metzger and Crazy K. Possibly Ball, Bulldog, and Stack if thought as protagonists of the frame story.
+- The gangstas Ball, Bulldog, and Stack could also qualify if thought as protagonists of the frame story.